BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 title: Untitled Page
 description:
 published: false
-date: 2024-07-31T21:53:34.058Z
+date: 2024-08-02T17:20:57.703Z
 tags:
 editor: markdown
 dateCreated: 2024-07-30T22:33:35.683Z
 ---

-# Editing Dialogue and Cinematics: A How-To Guide
+# Dialog Timeline Editing

-HI!!!!
-Welcome to Milo Magnetuning’s guide to dialogue files!
-There’s a lot to cover, and these files can be pretty intimidating, but working with them gets easier the more you know about them!

-Let’s get started, shall we?
+Guide on how to change Dialogue and Cinematics by Milo Magnetuning

 ## **SO?
 WHAT GOES INTO DIALOGUE IN BALDUR’S GATE 3?**

-Dialogue in the game is actually handled by a lot of files, some of which I’m still looking into, but the main ones this tutorial will focus on, and the ones you need to edit existing game dialogue are the following:
+Dialogue in the game is handled by a lot of files, some of which I’m still looking into, but the main ones this tutorial will focus on, and the ones you need to edit existing game dialogue are the following:

 -   DialogsBinary files
 -   Dialog Timeline files